Solorina crocea: Taxonomy

 The species was one of the first lichen species formally described to science by Carl Linnaeus in his influential 1753 work Species Plantarum.
 He named it Lichen crocea, as it was his convention to classify all lichens in the eponymously named genus Lichen.
 His diagnosis made reference to the foliose thallus, the yellow underside (croceum is Latin for "saffron-coloured" or "yellow") and yellow veins on the upper side.
-To his understanding, the lichen occurred in Lapponia, Switzerland, and Greenland.
+To his understanding, the lichen occurred in Lapland, Switzerland, and Greenland.
 Although his 1753 work was the first official taxonomic description of the species, he had previously mentioned it in his works Flora Svecica (1745), and Flora Lapponica (1737).

 Later authors thought that the species was more appropriately classified in other genera, so in its taxonomic history, the taxon has been transferred to Peltigera (Georg Franz Hoffmann, 1794), Peltidea (Erik Acharius, 1803), Arthonia (Acharius, 1806), and Parmelia (Kurt Sprengel, 1827).
 The taxon is now known as the type species of Solorina, a genus circumscribed by Acharius in 1808.

 Some forms and varieties of Solorina crocea have been described, but these do not have independent taxonomic significance, and are assessed by Index Fungorum to be synonymous with the nominate taxon.
 These historical subtaxa include: